What does this query do?

-- One common cause that requires this query is due to copying and pasting of MSP tasks in 15.7 and lower in an unsupported method (see KB 10395 for more details)
+- One common cause that requires this query is due to copying and pasting of MSP tasks in 15.7 and lower in an unsupported method (see MSP copying and pasting tasks - supported method for Clarity for more details)

 IMPORTANT: IMPACT OF RUNNING SCRIPT

-- This only impacts data entered in a MSP Field (such as a text field) and that data isn't stored in Clarity.
+- This only impacts data entered in an MSP Field (such as a text field) and that data isn't stored in Clarity.
 This impacts both the MSP New Driver and MSP Legacy Driver.

 - The user will need to manually change all applicable tasks back to Fixed Work the next time the project is opened in MSP.

 set prrecordid = ?? where prrecordid=?

 - Replace the ? with the 5 million number of the project.
 For ?? change the 5 to a 9.
 This will create a backup of the record in the database.